AngleProtocol/angle-docs/app-guides/mint-burn.md

 ### Burning agEUR

-If you want to get rid of your agEUR, you have a few options as well:
+If you want to get rid of your agEUR, you have a few options:
-- swap them against any other token on [Uniswap](https://app.uniswap.org)
+- swap them against another token on [Uniswap](https://app.uniswap.org)
-- burn agEUR against one of the proposed token from the [Angle App](https://app.angle.money).
+- burn agEUR against one of the available token from the [Angle App](https://app.angle.money/#/user/burn).

 Burning agTokens is a similar process than minting.